-Nodes are comprised of physical or virtual machines on your cluster; these “worker” machines have everything necessary to run your application containers, including the container runtime and other critical services.
-(The Kubernetes Github repository has a good, detailed breakdown of the Kubernetes node.)
+Nodes are composed of physical or virtual machines on your cluster; these “worker” machines have everything necessary to run your application containers, including the container runtime and other critical services.

 What is kubectl?

-Simply put, kubectl is a command line interface (CLI) for managing operations on your Kubernetes clusters.
-It does so by communicating with the Kubernetes API.
-(It’s not a typo, either: The official Kubernetes style, as it were, is to lowercase the k in kubectl.)
+Simply put, kubectl is a command-line interface (CLI) for managing operations on your Kubernetes clusters.
+It does this by communicating with the Kubernetes API.
+(And it’s not a typo: The official Kubernetes style is to lowercase the k in kubectl.)
 It follows a standard syntax for running commands: kubectl [command] [TYPE] [NAME] [flags].
 You can find an in-depth explanation of kubectl here, as well as examples of common operations, but here’s a basic example of an operation: “run.”
 This command runs a particular container image on your cluster.